Skip to main content

 BLS12-381

-Operations on a pairing friendly BLS12-381 curve.
-BLST implementation is used.
-Also, ops for BLS signature scheme which is based on this curve.
+Operations on the pairing-friendly BLS12-381 curve using the BLST implementation.
+It includes operations for the BLS signature scheme, which is based on this curve.

 BLS values are represented in TVM in the following way: